An understanding of how to mix colors brings joy and excitement to the art of painting.

 Let's explore the joy of mixing colors.

 Manufactures don't make the exact primary colors.
-These three colors are widely available and they are fine to practice mixing.
+The following three colors are widely available and they are fine to practice mixing.

 Palette: A place to layout the colors that has enough space for mixing.